YannColomb/tamarin-prover/doc/READMEregressionTests.md

 The Makefile is also important.
 To make the `fast-case-studies` (used in the script with the fast tests), you should use the command `make fast-case-studies FAST=y`.
 If you don't precise `FAST=y`, the files will be in the directory `case-studies` and not `case-studies/fast-tests` and the script won't work.

+## Contact

+For any problem, please contact Yann Colomb at yann.colomb@outlook.fr.